alemart/surgescript/docs/engine/level.md

 `findEntity(entityName)`

-Finds an entity named `entityName` that was spawned with [spawnEntity](#spawnentity).
+Finds an entity named `entityName`.
 Since this function traverses the [object tree](/tutorials/object_tree), it's recommended to cache its return value.
 Do not use it in loops or states, as it might be slow.

 *Available since:* Open Surge 0.6.1